Best Fishing in Oregon

 Please note that most of the following streams have a mix of hatchery and wild steelhead.
-Only those with clipped and healed adipose fins may be kept in this region.
+Except where noted as exceptions in the regulations, only those with clipped and healed adipose fins may be kept in this region.
 There also are a number of Oregon coastal streams that aren’t planted with hatchery steelhead.

 Coastal streams, listed north to south:

 The Necanicum enters the Pacific Ocean at Seaside.
 A nice number of hatchery fish arrive in early winter and a strong wild run follows in mid- to late winter.
 Look for the hatchery run to peak in December and January and produce anywhere from 300 to 1,000 fin-clipped steelhead.
 Although it is closely followed by U.S. 26 and U.S. 101, this pretty stream near Seaside has limited access.
 Get to good fishing above tidewater at Peterson Point off Highway 101 and off Highway 26 at Klootchie Creek Park (the “Big Spruce Hole”) and farther upstream at Black’s Bridge, where Campbell Group allows river access on commercial forest land.
 Steelhead smolts are planted near Teevin Bros. off Highway 101 and at Klootchie Creek and Black’s Bridge.
 If the Necanicum is slow, the North Fork Nehalem to the south and three lower Columbia River tribs to the north (listed below in this article) are relatively close streams with hatchery winter steelhead runs.